 \section{Framework for Describing Flag Gadgets}

 In this section, we introduce notation to describe the flag gadgets using certain binary matrices and state the fault-tolerance requirement using this notation.

 We assume that the stabilizer $\sigma_1 \ldots \sigma_w$ is measured by performing a controlled $\sigma_i$ gate on the $i-$th data qubit with the control prepared in the $\ket +$ state, then measuring the control (syndrome) qubit in the $X$ basis.
-Then the only errors on the syndrome which can propagate to the data from the syndrome qubit are $X$ errors.
-In examples and simulations, we usually assume that the stabilizer is of the form $X^{\otimes w}$, but the general case is essentially similar.
-The goal is to identify where on the syndrome qubit an $X$ error occurred, from which we can deduce what it propagated to as a function of the form of the stabilizer.
+Then the only errors on the syndrome that can propagate to the data from the syndrome qubit are $X$ errors.
+In examples and simulations presented in this paper, we assume that the stabilizer is of the form $X^{\otimes w}$, but the results can be directly applied to measuring general stabilizer operators.

+Flag gadgets are used to identify where on the syndrome qubit $X$ errors occurred, from which we can deduce the propagated error as a function of the form of the stabilizer.

-Since we only need to identify the location of an $X$ error on the syndrome qubit, we describe the syndrome error $e_s$ by a binary column vector of height $l$ and weight $t_s$, where $ l $ is the number of possible locations for an error (which depends upon the weight of the syndrome and upon the flag construction).
+Since we only need to identify the location of $X$ errors on the syndrome qubit, we describe the syndrome error $e_s$ by a binary column vector of height $l$ and weight $t_s$, where $ l $ is the number of possible locations for an error (which depends on the weight of the syndrome and on the flag construction).
 A key ingredient in specifying the fault-tolerant property of a circuit, and also in our constructions, is a description of how error propagates from the syndrome onto flag qubits. \begin{definition} Let $F$ be the matrix that describes how the syndrome error propagates to the flag qubits, i.e. $F e_s$ is a binary column vector with $(Fe_s)_i = 1$ iff an odd number of errors from the syndrome qubit propagate to flag qubit $i$. \end{definition} Similarly, describe the flag error $e_f$ by a binary vector column of height $f$ and weight $t_f $, corresponding to the errors occurring on the flag qubits, where $ f $ is the number of flag qubits a construction uses.
 Since errors on the flag qubits do not propagate to the data, only the parity of the error on a flag qubit needs to be considered, justifying the definition of $e_f$ as a binary vector.
 Therefore measuring the flag qubits reveals $F e_s \oplus e_f$.
-Based on the result of flag measurements we infer the DATA qubits we need to apply a correction to; we call the corresponding map $R$.
+Based on the result of flag measurements we infer the data qubits we need to apply a correction to; we call the corresponding map $R$.

-We also define a matrix describing how errors propagate to the DATA. \begin{definition} Define $D$ such that $(D e_s)_i = 1$ iff an odd number of syndrome errors propagated to DATA qubit $i$. \end{definition}
+We also define a matrix describing how errors propagate to the data. \begin{definition} Define $D$ such that $(D e_s)_i = 1$ iff an odd number of syndrome errors propagated to data qubit $i$. \end{definition}